jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Soul color:** Red
 *   **Intelligence:** Mortal-like

 Drakotherians are fifteen-foot-long lizards who reside in Lundazing's Cinderthrone.
-They are the second to highest stratum next to Dragons, there.
 In battle, Drakotherians have two main weapons: a potent fire breath, and club tails covered in spikes.
 Drakotherians are proud combatants who must demonstrate courage in battle to maintain rank within their own caste.
+Drakotherians rank above Drakes but below Dragons.
+Dragon kingdoms vary in whether Drakotherians outrank Dragonsnakes or not.
+When Drakotherians are the most dominant caste next to Dragons, the Dragon kingdom tends to take a straightforward approach to battle.

 #### Dragons